wing5wong/artisan-whs-static/source/_news/2019-10-25_whs-cultural-awards-2019.md

 show_in_slider: true
 date: 2019-10-24T22:43:02.982Z
 ---
-**Cultural Awards....What a night!!!**
+**Cultural Awards....What a night!!!**  🎉🎉

-Massive congratulations to our Prestigious Award winners on the night:
+Massive congratulations to our Prestigious Award winners:

-**Dux Artiums for 2019 - Emelye Brown and Ben Power.**
+**Dux Artium 2019, Girl - EMELYE BROWN**  🏆👏
+**Dux Artium 2019, Boy - BEN POWER**  🏆👏

-**Principals cup for Excellence in Performance - Abby Squire.**
+**Principals cup for Excellence in Performance - ABBY SQUIRE**  🏆👏

-Congratulations to everyone who walked across the stage.
+Congratulations to everyone who walked across the stage.  👏

-Prefects...a stunning job, thank you!
+Prefects...a stunning job, thank you!  👍